connellmcg/connellmcg.github.io/aboutme.md

 My name is Connell McGinley.

 I live in Belfast, N.Ireland.
-I work in IT and have been enjoying learning about Cyber Security recently (2019).
+I work in IT and have been enjoying learning about Cyber Security & Azure.

-I decided to create this site with some blog posts about my journey through learning Cyber Security, as well as other stuff.
+I decided to create this site with some blog posts about my journey through learning Azure & Cyber Security, as well as other stuff.

+In December 2019, I completed Azure Fundamentals (AZ-900).

+I am currently studying Azure Security (AZ-500) and plan to study Azure Administrator shortly after (AZ-103)